macrotex/wordle/README.md

 # Wordle word finder

-This code generates a list of Wordle words that match a partial Wordle puzzle.
+The code in [`wordle.py`](wordle.py) generates a list of Wordle words that match a partial Wordle puzzle.
 This is most easily seen with an example.
 Here is Wordle puzzle from September 2022:

 ![Wordle puzzle](wordle-example.png)